 You should also consider the relative timelines by which SEO and social media content generate results.
 Content generated for SEO purposes tends to have a longer-lasting and cumulative effect.
 The results aren’t usually immediately perceivable, but an effective SEO campaign will continue to improve your rankings for years to come.

 In contrast, social media content has the potential to go viral very quickly.
 If you’re lucky, the visibility and notoriety that this provides for your brand will be massive.
-Of course, the fast-paced nature of social media means that there’s always yet another piece of content just waiting to blow up.
+Of course, the fast-paced nature of social media means that there’s always another piece of content just waiting to blow up.
 Consequently, your site’s fame and popularity could fade just as quickly as it occurs.
-Even so, the hype generated by an especially-effective piece of social media content might be enough to keep your brand in the public eye just long enough so that people start remembering your brand.
+Even so, the hype generated by an especially effective piece of social media content might be enough to keep your brand in the public eye just long enough for people to remember your brand.

 Traditionally, content creators have near total control over the communication process with SEO marketing.
 Consumers are relegated to the role of receiver, serving as audiences for the message delivered.
 On social media platforms, consumers have just as much control over the communication process as the content creators do.
 This process establishes an open dialogue in which there is a free exchange of ideas between both parties.

 Of course, this free-flowing exchange of communication has its share of drawbacks.
-Along with the positive comments, there may be negative comments.
+Along with the positive comments, there may be negative comments as well.
 However, business owners can still use social media to their advantage by addressing customer complaints and negative feedback in a proactive manner.
 In this way, social media content serves as a damage control tool.

 Content That Performs on Social Media and in Organic Search

 Infographics are a good example.
-Their visual nature makes them appealing to social media audiences.
-At the same time, they provide relevant and useful information.
-This makes them ideally suited for SEO-focused link building.
+Their visual nature makes them very appealing to social media audiences.
+At the same time, they provide relevant and useful information that makes them ideally suited for SEO-focused link building.
 More so, you can add the content found inside of the infographic to the bottom of the page on which the infographic is published.
 This increases the SEO value of the infographic.